IBM/dbb-zappbuild/docs/HOWTOS.md

 * It does not manage scenarios where multiple object decks are assembled into the load module

-**When is this useful**
+**When is this useful?**

-If you want to quickly understand the version of the source code which is running in a runtime, you can use the [amblist service aid](https://www.ibm.com/docs/en/zos/2.5.0?topic=sets-amblist-service-aid) to retrieve the information for a load module to answer which application system the modules belongs to and which version of the code is currently executed.
+If you want to quickly understand the version of the source code which is running in a runtime, you can use the [amblist service aid](https://www.ibm.com/docs/en/zos/2.5.0?topic=sets-amblist-service-aid) to retrieve the information for a load module or a program object.
+The IDENTIFY information can help you *to understand to which application the module belongs and which version of the source code was used to build the executed module.*

-Using the sample JCL, helps to obtain the information
+The following sample JCL showcases the use of AMBLIST to display load modules' or program objects' information:

 ```jcl
 //AMBLIST1 JOB (8550,030A,20,30),'AMBLIST JOB',